qownnotes/web-companion/README.md

 ## Features

 - **managing bookmarks** with QOwnNotes notes
+    - you can browse your QOwnNotes bookmarks
+    - you can search for bookmarks and filter them by tag
+    - you can add new bookmarks from the current tab or all tabs
+    - you can add open all bookmarks in tabs
+    - you can import your browser bookmarks to QOwnNotes
     - for more information about the **bookmarks feature** please visit [QOwnNotes Web Companion browser extension](https://www.qownnotes.org/Knowledge-base/QOwnNotes-Web-Companion-browser-extension)
 - creating a new note (only text) from the **current selection** by right-clicking it